rediris/infrastrukt/README.md

 Foundation, for WordPress, features everything ZURB's Foundation Framework and HTML5 Boilerplate have to offer, however, some changes have been made to tailer it to WordPress, these include:

-* A ySlow score of 95 (in regards to 'Small Site or Blog')
+* A ySlow score of 95 (in regards to 'Small Site or Blog') & without a build script
 * SEO features such as an optomised Google Analytics snippet, robots.txt and Schema.org attributes
 * Beautiful, coda-style tooltips
 * SlideDown, a simple way to incorporate sliding content